kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/observability@Z01E67D6KjrShvQCHjGR7.md

 # Observability

-Observability refers to the ability to understand and monitor the internal state of a system based on its external outputs, such as metrics, logs, and traces.
-It encompasses collecting, analyzing, and visualizing data to gain insights into system performance, detect anomalies, and troubleshoot issues.
-Effective observability involves integrating these data sources to provide a comprehensive view of system behavior, enabling proactive management and rapid response to problems.
-It helps in understanding complex systems, improving reliability, and optimizing performance by making it easier to identify and address issues before they impact users.
+Observability monitors system internal state through external outputs like metrics, logs, and traces.
+Involves collecting, analyzing, and visualizing data for performance insights, anomaly detection, and troubleshooting.
+Enables proactive management and rapid issue response.

 Visit the following resources to learn more: